|Technical Rating: |

 "The following are eligible to acquire Microsoft Academic Edition (AE) products in the programs indicated and are defined as qualified educational users.
 Microsoft reserves the right to review the status of any customer or proposed customer as a qualified educational user."
 "Students Full and Part Time Matriculated Students of an Educational Institution as defined in section A(i) and Full Time Matriculated Students of an Education Institution as defined in section A(ii)."
 "Faculty and Staff Full and Part Time Faculty and Staff of an Educational Institution as defined in Section A(i) above."

-In short, only staff and students actually working at or attending the school are entitled to a free Office 365 educational licence.
+In short, only staff and students actually working at or attending the school are entitled to a free Microsoft 365 educational licence.

 |How do I change the time zone in the Outlook Web App?|